From Abuse to Homelessness, Child Poverty starts at Home

 Useful safety nets

-Smart and cheap ways to help children in poverty...
+Smart and cheap ways to tackle child poverty...

 A cost-effective form of social protection is to intervene directly with parents to improve their parenting skills, rather than trying to change everything at home.
 Among the most effective techniques, simple and regular visits at home help (re-)educating parents on the spot.

 Aside from strictly parenting, great experiments have also managed to teach them how to best stimulate their children’s curiosity through books, magazines, specific toys, and also quality TV programs.

 Such programs can be set up to target vulnerable families.
 That way, they act before any harm is done to the kids and children in poverty are saved from abuse and/or neglect.

 For example, sending nurses to visit homes to give advice but also cheer up and reassure new parents is a great and not too invasive form of prevention.

 It’s crucial to preserve and nurture the human aspect of the issue and understand that most parents who mistreat their children would actually love to do a better job.
 Some living conditions can put the best of us in the worst situations.